isadri/inception/README.md

 The *Docker engine* (or just *Docker*) is the core software that runs and manages containers.
 Under the hood, Docker is fairly complex, however, its fundamental user-facing structure is indeed a simple client/server mode.

-The major components that make up Docker are the Docker daemon, the build system, *containerd*, *runc*, and various plugins such networking and volumes.Together, these create and run containers.
+The major components that make up Docker are the Docker daemon, *containerd*, *runc*, and various plugins such networking and volumes.Together, these create and run containers.

 ![Screenshot from 2024-02-21 17-57-37](https://github.com/isadri/inception/assets/116354167/c1c833dc-38a0-439f-afef-ef4272b47e31)